Frazz by Jef Mallett for September 25, 2013

 2. Missing large

-furrykef almost 11 years ago
+furrykef about 11 years ago

 I didn’t learn the Pythagorean Theorem until high school.
 I’d heard of it before then, but I didn’t really know what it was or what it implied, and I certainly couldn’t recite the formula from memory.